olm3ca/PixelbookOSX/README.md

    - Sound currently works via Bluetooth or a USB sound adapter.
    - [Karabiner](https://karabiner-elements.pqrs.org), can make the touchpad functional, but not great.
 It's also helpful for remapping the keyboard to match what the Pixelbook F1-F10 keys do.

-**Note:** In the EFI on this repo, USBMap.kext is included.
-The purpose of this kext was to create mappings for USB devices, however it was developed for the USB devices I use, and not yours.
-You should:
-    - Make your own USBMap.kext, by following the OpenCore [guide here](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html)
+**Note:** Required for Monterey: Make your own USBMap.kext, by following the OpenCore [guide here](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html)

 --------------------------------------------------------------------------------------------------------------------------------------------------------